Face/Off

-Face/Off is a 1997 American science fiction action thriller film directed by John Woo, written by Mike Werb and Michael Colleary, and starring John Travolta and Nicolas Cage.
+Face/Off is a 1997 American science fiction action thriller film directed by John Woo, from a screenplay by Mike Werb and Michael Colleary.
+It stars John Travolta as an FBI agent and Nicolas Cage as a terrorist, who undergo an experimental surgery to swap their faces and identities.
+The film co-stars Joan Allen, Gina Gershon, and Alessandro Nivola in his film debut, and features Dominique Swain, Nick Cassavetes, Harve Presnell, Colm Feore, CCH Pounder, and Thomas Jane in supporting roles.
+Principal photography began on January 4, 1997, in Los Angeles, and wrapped on April 1.
+The film score was composed by John Powell.

-The first Hollywood film in which Woo was given major creative control, Face/Off earned critical acclaim for the performances by Cage and Travolta and its stylized action sequences.
+Face/Off was the first Hollywood film in which Woo was given major creative control.
+The film was theatrically released on June 26, 1997 in the United States by Paramount Pictures and internationally by Buena Vista International through its Touchstone Pictures label.
+It earned critical acclaim for the performances by Cage and Travolta and its stylized action sequences.
 The film earned $245 million worldwide, making it the 11th highest-grossing film of 1997, and was nominated for an Academy Award for Sound Effects Editing (Mark Stoeckinger and Per Hallberg) at the 70th Academy Awards.

-Since its release, the film gained a strong cult following and it is considered by many as one of John Woo’s best films.
+Since its release, the film gained a strong cult following and it is considered by many as one of Woo's best films.